moby/buildkit/README.md

 -   `type`: `registry` or `local`.
 Use `registry` to import `inline` cache.
 -   `ref=docker.io/user/image:tag`: reference for `registry` cache importer
 -   `src=path/to/input-dir`: directory for `local` cache importer
 -   `digest=sha256:deadbeef`: digest of the manifest list to import for `local` cache importer.
+    Defaults to the digest of "latest" tag in `index.json`

 ### Consistent hashing